-This minimizes the mean squared error of prediction for known parameters.
-We cannot simply plug in the posterior mean of the random intercept ζ_j for ζ_j in generalized linear mixed models.
+We cannot simply plug in the posterior mean of the random intercept ζ_j for ζ_j in generalized linear mixed models (for example, by using melogit followed by predict with the mu and conditional(ebmeans) options).
 The reason is that the mean of a given nonlinear function of ζ_j does not in general equal the same function evaluated at the mean of ζ_j .

-The posterior means of the predicted probabilities as defined in (10.12) can be obtained using gllapred with the mu option (and not the marginal option) after estimation using gllamm:
+At the time of writing, melogit and xtlogit did not have postestimation commands for computing the posterior mean predicted probabilities as defined in (10.12).
+We therefore use gllapred with the mu option (and not the marginal option) after retrieving the gllamm estimates:

+'''

+. estimates restore gllamm

+(results gllamm are active now)

-. gllapred cmu, mu (mu will be stored in cmu) Non-adaptive log-likelihood: -625.52573 -625.3853 -625.3856 log-likelihood:-625.38558 sort patient visit -- ------ --------- -------
+. gllapred cmu, mu

+(mu will be stored in cmu)

+Non-adaptive log-likelihood: -625.52573

+-625.3853 -625.3856 -625.3856

+log-likelihood:-625.38558

+'''

-As of September 2008, gllapred can produce predicted posterior mean probabilities also for occasions where the response variable is missing.
+gllapred can produce predicted posterior mean probabilities also for occasions where the response variable is missing.
 This is useful for making forecasts for a patient or for making predictions for visits where the patient did not attend the assessment.
 As we saw in section 10.4, such missing data occur frequently in the toenail data.
 Listing patient and visit for patients 2 and 15,